Scott's Photographica Collection

 become obsessed to learn something about the item's history.

-I've found patents to be an invaluable research tool when all else fails.
+I've found patents to be an invaluable research tool.

 As one example I was able to identify a strange looking object that I was sure was photographic, but